 4. Vitamin Deficiencies

-Deficiencies in certain vitamins, particularly B vitamins, can contribute to feet burning.
+Nutritional Deficiencies in certain vitamins, particularly B vitamins, can contribute to feet burning.
 Vitamin B12, B6, and folate are crucial for nerve health, and a lack of these nutrients can impair nerve function, leading to a burning sensation.
-People who follow a restricted diet, experience gastrointestinal issues, or have certain chronic conditions may be at higher risk for vitamin deficiencies.
+People who follow a restricted diet, experience gastrointestinal issues, have had weight loss surgery, or have certain chronic conditions may be at higher risk for vitamin deficiencies, with gastric bypass being one example linked to nutritional deficiencies that can affect nerve health.

 Consider these symptoms if you suspect a vitamin deficiency:

-Getting adequate vitamins through diet or supplements may help reduce symptoms of burning in feet.
+Getting adequate vitamins through diet or supplements may help reduce poor nutrition and reduce symptoms of burning in feet.

 Common Lifestyle Triggers for Burning Feet